 Like many of those who served in the ATS, Gwen was posted to a range of different locations in the UK during the war.
 Gwen thoroughly enjoyed military life, and progressed through the ranks, ultimately reaching the rank of Staff Sergeant with “E” Company Chester Group.

 During the war Gwen met and fell in love with an American pilot, Philip Lazowski.
-Tragically, Philip’s plane crashed over Germany on 5 November 1945, a month after Nazi Germany surrendered and the war in Europe had ended.
+Tragically, Philip’s plane crashed over Germany on 5 November 1945, a few months after Nazi Germany surrendered and the war in Europe had ended.
 Gwen left the ATS 15 days later.

 “Gwen enjoyed her six years in the Army and regretted her decision to leave at the end of the war,” says her nephew Christopher Phillips.